saurish25bai10891-commits/AI-ML/README.md

 Project Overview

-This project leverages Supervised Machine Learning to predict student academic outcomes.
-By analyzing key behavioral and performance metrics, the model identifies whether a student is likely to pass or fail, allowing for proactive educational intervention.
+This project utilizes Supervised Machine Learning to predict student academic outcomes.
+By analyzing key behavioral and performance benchmarks, the model identifies whether a student is likely to pass or fail, allowing for proactive educational intervention.

 Tech Stack